The Height of Fashion – Our Look at The Best Italian Watch Brands

 We normally associate Italy with luxury in other areas.
 The grandeur of it’s historic architecture, car brands such as Ferrari, it’s world renowned Milan fashion week and of course, its amazing cuisine that’s loved across the globe.
-But Italy is also steeped in watchmaking history; creating some of the world’s best known brands and iconic pieces – so sit back and enjoy as we take you through some of the finest watches made in Italy!
+But Italy is also steeped in watchmaking history; giving birth to some of the world’s best known brands and iconic pieces – so sit back and enjoy as we take you through some of the finest watches with Italian origins!

 - Italian Brand – Officine Panerai